Raythonic/watiba/doc/watiba.md

     # This marks the promise resolved
     return True

-# Wait for spawned command to complete
+# Wait for spawned command to resolve (not merely complete)
 p.join()
 print("tar complete")
 ```